Resource Public Key Infrastructure: Resource Certificates and child objects

 RPKI uses X.509 PKI certificates (RFC 5280) with extensions for IP addresses and AS identifiers (RFC 3779).
 It allows the members of regional Internet registries, known as local Internet registries (LIRs), to obtain a resource certificate listing the Internet number resources they hold.
 This offers them validatable proof of holdership, though the certificate does not contain identity information.
 Using the resource certificate, LIRs can create cryptographic attestations about the route announcements they authorise to be made with the prefixes and ASNs they hold.
 These attestations are described below.

 Route Origin Authorizations

-A Route Origin Authorization (ROA) states which autonomous system (AS) is authorised to originate certain IP prefixes.
-In addition, it can determine the maximum length of the prefix that the AS is authorised to advertise.
+A Route Origin Authorization (ROA) states which autonomous system (AS) is authorised to originate certain IP prefixes, used for Route Origin Validation (ROV).
+In addition, it can enforce the maximum length of the prefix that the AS is authorised to advertise.
+An ROA that was cryptographically verified is referred to as a Validated ROA Payload (VRP), which is then typically transferred to a router to perform route filtering.

 Maximum prefix length

 The maximum prefix length is an optional field.
 When not defined, the AS is only authorised to advertise exactly the prefix specified.
 Any more specific announcement of the prefix will be considered invalid.
 This is a way to enforce aggregation and prevent hijacking through the announcement of a more specific prefix.